Last Updated: August 31, 2008

 August

-Susan and Joanne volunteered to continue to cook for
+Susan and Joanne volunteered to continue to cook for St Patty's Day in the future.

 The next meeting was set for December 9 at 1.